 Saturday 28 February 2026, 7.30pm

-From the Lips to the Moon is back at Cafe OTO for an electrifying long-form improvisation of music and words led by composer and live-electronic musician Pouya Ehsaei and performer-writer Tara Fatehi, joined by writer, artist and Forced Entertainment director Tim Etchells.
+From the Lips to the Moon is back at Cafe OTO for an electrifying long-form improvisation of music and words led by composer and live-electronic musician Pouya Ehsaei and performer-writer Tara Fatehi.

 Each From the Lips to the Moon show features a fresh lineup of guest musicians and poets, creating an intimate yet expansive space of playfulness and transformation.
-Full line up to be announced soon.
+This time they are joined by writer, artist and director of Forced Entertainment Tim Etchells, genre-blending saxophonist Cassie Kinoshi, innovative pianist and improviser Elliot Galvin, and award-winning writer and poet Ghazal Mosadeq.

 Weaving together live electronics, unearthly melodies, noise, twisted beats, performative poetry, and heavy subs, the night invites audiences into a space where dark fantasy, experimentation, and unexpected encounters unfold.